-The concept of permanent power-ups that are progressively unlocked through experience dates back to the armaments system of the shooter Gradius and action games inspired by it, such as Slap Fight, Contra Force, and Night Slave.
+The concept of permanent power-ups that are progressively unlocked through experience dates back to the armaments system of the shooter Gradius (1985) and action games inspired by it, such as Slap Fight (1986), Contra Force (1992) and Night Slave (1996).
 In these games, power-up items (such as orbs) work similarly to experience points and are obtained by destroying enemies.
 Once you have enough, you can choose from a selection of permanent abilities, and the more power-up items are obtained, the more abilities become accessible, much like perks.

-Fallout coined the term "perks" and introduced the concept of adding perks to your character in a role-playing game.
+In 1997, the role-playing game, Fallout, coined the term "perks" and featured the concept of adding perks to your character.
 Each time you leveled, you were allowed to choose a special buff or ability to apply to your character.
 More notable ones were "Mysterious Stranger," which by chance a person will come and help you fight in random encounters.
 And "Slayer," which turns all your hand to hand combat attacks to criticals.

 A similar mechanic appeared in Capcom's Onimusha and Devil May Cry series of hack & slash games, where orbs or souls work similarly to experience points.
 Every time the player character levels up using these orbs or souls, they are given a choice of permanent power-ups or abilities to choose from, much like perks.
 Another similar mechanic is incorporated in the sphere grid system of Final Fantasy X, where a player character gets a choice of different buffs and abilities to choose from using the skill points they acquire.